Eli White uses glove, bat to lead Rangers past Rays - NewsBreak

 Eli White uses glove, bat to lead Rangers past Rays

-Texas Rangers center fielder Eli White showed off his leaping ability and power on Monday night in a 9-5 win over the visiting Tampa Bay Rays.
+Rangers center fielder Eli White showed off his leaping ability and power on Monday night as Texas posted a 9-5 win over the Tampa Bay Rays in Arlington, Texas.

 White scaled the wall to rob Ji-Man Choi of a three-run home run in the first inning.
 At the plate in the second inning, White connected on a two-run home run.

 Kole Calhoun had two hits and three RBIs, while Jonah Heim belted his sixth home run.
 White had three hits and scored twice.
-Prospect Josh H. Smith added three hits in his MLB debut.
+Prospect Josh H. Smith added three hits in his major league debut.

-Glenn Otto (3-2) gave up two runs, with one earned, and struck out four with three walks in six innings.
+Texas starter Glenn Otto (3-2) gave up two runs, one earned, on four hits in six innings.
+He struck out four and walked three.

-Rays right-hander Drew Rasmussen (5-2) labored through a 37-pitch first-inning, and was lifted after three innings, giving up a season-high five runs.
+Rays right-hander Drew Rasmussen (5-2) labored through a 37-pitch first-inning and was lifted after three innings, having given up a season-high five runs.

 White’s sensational grab in the first inning was a momentum-changing play.
 Choi crushed a towering drive to center that White timed perfectly and pulled into play for an out.
 Instead of being behind by three in the first inning, the Rangers responded with two runs in their half of the first.

-Note: EditorsNote: adds city in lede; rewords fifth graf